pulumi/docs/pulumi-hugo/themes/default/content/blog/architecture-as-code-intro/index.md

 - Establish continuous deployment by keeping development, testing, and production stages similar.
 - Use platforms with the ability to scale without significant changes to architecture, development, or tooling.

 In addition to Kubernetes, there are other platforms for deploying container-based applications.
 AWS Elastic Container Service, Google Cloud Run, and Azure Container Service provide alternatives to Kubernetes for container orchestration.
 The following code snippet demonstrates deploying a container with a Ruby application in Google Cloud Run.
 Note that the image is built using a local Docker engine and pushed to the Google Cloud Repository.
 The code shows that you can also set memory limits and concurrency for the container.
-The [full example](https://github.com/pulumi/examples/tree/master/gcp-ts-cloudrun) is available on Github.
+The [full example](https://github.com/pulumi/examples/tree/master/gcp-ts-cloudrun) is available on GitHub.

 ```ts
 import * as docker from "@pulumi/docker";